 How Did the Pandemic Impact Internet Users?

-When considering how many people use the internet daily, we must factor in the recent COVID-19 pandemic and the global lockdowns that occurred due the virus.
+We must factor in the recent COVID-19 pandemic and the global lockdowns that occurred due the virus.

 Because the pandemic created challenges for face-to-face content and interviews, more job seekers and businesses started Zoom or other virtual interviews.